robotzero1/maix-image-classifier/README.md

 To use the online model training you have to provide a key from your hardware.
 Note that following this procedure permanently disables the JTAG port.
 Download the key_gen_v1.2.bin binary from this repo.
 Download kflash-gui from SiPEED here - https://dl.sipeed.com/MAIX/tools/kflash_gui/kflash_gui_v1.6.5.
-Unzip and run kflash_gui.exe in the kflash_gui folder Plug in your Maix board, choose the correct Port, click 'Open File' and selected the key_gen binary and click 'Download' to upload to your board.
+Unzip and run kflash_gui.exe in the kflash_gui folder.
+Plug in your Maix board, choose the correct Port, click 'Open File' and selected the key_gen binary and click 'Download' to upload to your board.
 In a serial terminal (you can use the Arduino serial monitor for this) check for the key when you reset the board.